Cessation and review of protection status

 • voluntarily and permanently returned to the country which they left due to former fear of persecution

-Revocation of subsidiary protection: Section 73 (2) Asylum Act
+b) Revocation of subsidiary protection: Section 73 (2) Asylum Act

 Subsidiary protection may be revoked, if the circumstances on which the recognition of status was based have ceased to exist or changed in such a way that subsidiary protection is no longer necessary.
 The change of circumstances must be permanent and in such a significant way that in practice the risk of serious harm no longer exists.[9]

-Revocation of the status of family members of beneficiaries of international protection Section 73a Asylum Act
+c) Revocation of the status of family members of beneficiaries of international protection Section 73a Asylum Act

-The so called ‘family asylum’ (see Status and rights of family members) and the status of family members of beneficiaries of international protection can be revoked if family members have committed offences which fulfil the criteria of exclusion from refugee status (see above).
-The status is also revoked if the status of the person the family members are dependent on ceases, is revoked or withdrawn and no independent grounds for protection exist.[8]
+The so-called ‘family asylum’ (see Status and rights of family members) and the status of family members of beneficiaries of international protection can be revoked if family members have committed offences which fulfil the criteria of exclusion from refugee status (see above).
+The status is also revoked if the status of the person the family members are dependent on ceases, is revoked or withdrawn and no independent grounds for protection exist.[10]

 Revocation procedure – applicable for all beneficiaries of international protection (Section 73 and Section 73a Asylum Act)

-As a consequence of legislation which entered into force in December 2018, beneficiaries of international protection and constitutional asylum are now obliged to cooperate fully with authorities in revocation and withdrawal procedures.
+As a consequence of legislation that entered into force in December 2018, beneficiaries of international protection and constitutional asylum are now obliged to cooperate fully with authorities in revocation and withdrawal procedures.
 Since January 2019, the law authorises the BAMF to impose obligations that are very similar to the obligations that apply during the asylum procedure.
 This includes:

-• Obligation to attend a hearing at the BAMF (personal attendance is necessary, so representation through a lawyer is usually not sufficient),
+• Obligation to attend a hearing at the BAMF (personal attendance is necessary, so representation through a lawyer is usually not sufficient);

-• Obligation to cooperate with the authorities in clarifying identities (including obligation to hand over identity documents or other certificates);
+• Obligation to cooperate with the authorities in clarifying identities (including the obligation to hand over identity documents or other certificates);

 • Obligation to undergo other identification measures to clarify identities (especially photographs and fingerprints);